 If you have been treated for Lyme disease and still experience any of the symptoms above, it’s best to contact your doctor immediately.
-Your doctor may not be able to fully heal your symptoms.
+Your doctor may not be able to heal your symptoms entirely.
 They can, however, manage your pain with similar techniques to those suffering from fibromyalgia or chronic fatigue syndrome.

-It can be a long and arduous healing process, but there are multiple patients who have learned firsthand how to treat Lyme disease.
+It can be a long and arduous healing process, but multiple patients have learned how to treat Lyme disease firsthand.
 Read about some of their success stories here.

 Testing for Lyme Disease

-If you experience the symptoms listed above for Lyme disease, schedule a visit with your doctor.
+If you experience the symptoms listed above for Lyme disease, visit your doctor.
 They will conduct two tests to confirm your diagnosis of Lyme disease.

 Your doctor will need to take a blood sample.
-Then, this sample will be studied in the laboratory for the presence of antibodies against Lyme disease using a testing procedure referred to as “EIA” (enzyme immunoassay).
+Then, this sample will be studied in the laboratory for antibodies against Lyme disease using a testing procedure referred to as “EIA” (enzyme immunoassay).

 If the results of this first test are positive or indeterminate, they will conduct the second test using the same blood sample.
 This test is called an immunoblot test, also known as the “Western blot” test.

-If this test comes back positive, then your doctor will inform you on how to treat Lyme disease and begin treatment.
+If this test returns positive, your doctor will inform you on how to treat Lyme disease and begin treatment.